mui/material-ui/docs/data/material/guides/routing/routing-zh.md

 ### Next.js

 Next.js has [a custom Link component](https://nextjs.org/docs/api-reference/next/link).
 Next.js has [a custom Link component](https://nextjs.org/docs/api-reference/next/link).
-The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with Material-UI.
+The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with Material UI.
 The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with MUI.
 The [example folder](https://github.com/mui/material-ui/tree/HEAD/examples/nextjs-with-typescript) provides adapters for usage with MUI.

 - The first version of the adapter is the [`NextLinkComposed`](https://github.com/mui/material-ui/blob/HEAD/examples/nextjs-with-typescript/src/Link.tsx) component.
 This component is unstyled and only responsible for handling the navigation.
 The prop `href` was renamed `to` to avoid a naming conflict.
 This is similar to react-router's Link component.
 This component is unstyled and only responsible for handling the navigation.
 The prop `href` was renamed `to` to avoid a naming conflict.
 This is similar to react-router's Link component.
 This component is unstyled and only responsible for handling the navigation.
 The prop `href` was renamed `to` to avoid a naming conflict.
 This is similar to react-router's Link component.